Pandemic gives shot in the arm to Cuba's medical missions

 Italy, with more than 17,000 COVID-19 deaths, is one of 14 nations that so far have called on Cuba to help out their beleaguered health care systems.

-Havana sent its Henry Reeve humanitarian brigade, named after an American combatant in Cuba's war of independence, that specialises in natural disasters and epidemics.
+Havana sent its Henry Reeve humanitarian brigade, named after an American combatant in Cuba's war of independence, that specializes in natural disasters and epidemics.

 Their arrival was greeted with applause as they filed into an Italian airport.